openwall/john-packages/docs/examples-docker.md

 - /john/run/john-avx512f
 - /john/run/john-avx512bw-omp
 - /john/run/john-avx512bw

+The available linux/arm64 binaries (their IDs are john-omp and john-aarch64) are:

+- /john/run/john-omp (default binary)
+- /john/run/john-aarch64

 Binaries available on Docker image John 1.9.0 Jumbo 1 (their IDs are ztex and ztex-no-omp) are: